Jonosenior/private-events/README.md

 # List of problems and my solutions

-Note: This is a list of all points where I got stuck for at least a few minutes, and notes on what the solution was.
-It's here to remind me for the future and to chronicle my learning progression.
+Note: This is a list of all issues where I got stuck for at least a few minutes, and notes on what the solution was.
+It's here to help me in the future, and to chronicle my learning progression.

 Problem: I forgot to pluralise the User controller when I generated in Rails.
 After googling, it seems the best way to fix this is destroy and redo.
 To remember: by convention, model names are singular but controller names are plural (a User model; a Users controller).